Marlins vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers and Miami Marlins will play on Friday at LoanDepot park, at 6:40 PM ET, with Christian Yelich and Jorge Soler among those expected to produce at the plate.
+Christian Yelich and the Milwaukee Brewers will meet Luis Arraez and the Miami Marlins on Saturday at LoanDepot park, at 4:10 PM ET.

-The Marlins have been listed as +115 moneyline underdogs for this matchup against the Brewers (-140).
-A 7.5-run over/under has been set for this matchup.
+The Marlins are +100 moneyline underdogs in this matchup against the Brewers (-120).
+The total is 7 runs for the game.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.